Oscar-Tideback/IoT_Porter/README.md

 5. DynamoDB triggers an MQTT message to be sent, which is received by the device and displayed on its screen.

-6. DataSet loT Analytics can also be used to display graphical representations of the data.
+6. DataSet loT Analytics is also used to display graphical representations of the data.

 ### Some example of working proof of concept.